venkatkapil24/batch_nl/README.md

-# pynl — Batched neighbour-list builder in PyTorch
+# batch_nl — Batched neighbour-list builder in PyTorch

-`pynl` provides a fully vectorised, batched neighbour-list construction for periodic atomistic systems using PyTorch.
+`batch_nl` provides a fully vectorised, batched neighbour-list construction for periodic atomistic systems using PyTorch.
 Configurations of different sizes are padded into a single batch and processed entirely on the chosen device (CPU or CUDA), enabling fast and memory-efficient neighbour list